dockstore/app-support-prototype/dockstore-yaml-proposals/README.md

     stop: stop.sh

   environment:
-    # These are environment variables that the tool is responsible for passing to any scripts that it invokes.
+    # These are environment variables that the launcher is responsible for passing to any scripts that it invokes.
     # The names must be valid environment variable names.
-    # Users can override these.
+    # Users can specify the values of the parameters in the input parameter JSON (see below).
     # These variables are service-specific, i.e., the service creator decides what values, if any, to
     # expose as environment variables.
     # There are three parts to the environment variable
     #    - The name